brakmic/bazaar/webassembly/TUTORIAL.md

 Compile a working <a href="http://webassembly.github.io/">WebAssembly</a> toolchain as described <a href="https://github.com/brakmic/brakmic/blob/master/webassembly/COMPILING_WIN32.md">here</a>.

+Currently, WebAssembly only runs in Chrome Canary, Firefox Nightly and a preview version of Microsoft Edge.
+More detailed info can be found [here](http://webassembly.github.io/demo/).

+For Chrome Canary activate the WebAssembly flags via **chrome://flags/#enable-webassembly**

+For Firefox Nightly use **about:config** and set **javascript.options.wasm** to **true**.

 ##### Writing an *asmt* source file

 The WebAssembly Spec defines binary *wasm* and human-readable *wasmt* files.
 We will write a simple *echo* function that takes a single int32 value and returns it back to the caller.